MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-sdk-azure-get-started.md

 ## Clean up resources

-Delete the resource group to remove the resources created in this quickstart.
+Delete the resource group to remove the resources created in this guide.

 ```azurecli-interactive
 az group delete --name myResourceGroup